AdrianoGratani/Geoje-Tourism-App/README.md

 ## Description for this project

-This is a full-responsive website, made to encourage tourism in Geoje (the small arcipelago in the South Gyeongsan province, South Korea) by providing the best spots to visit in a very fast, efficient, and user-friendly way. and it's 100% ideated, designed and coded by me, in JavaScript, using the React Library.
+This is a full-responsive website, made to encourage tourism in Geoje (the small arcipelago in the South Gyeongsan province, South Korea) by providing the best spots to visit in a very fast, efficient, and user-friendly way. and it's 100% ideated, designed and coded by me, in JavaScript, using the `React` Library.
 It uses Open Graph protocol metatags which generates cards for social media, and Twitter cards as well.
-SEO is optimized through JSON-LD structured data script, and robots metatags.
+SEO is optimized through `JSON-LD` structured data script, and robots metatags.

 ## Desktop and mobile are very different: I warmly reccommend you to check both versions.
 ![screenshot](./src/img/c.png)

 In the desktop version, the user is presented with an interactive map and cards for each location.
 The map has buttons for each location, which are connected with their location card, and vice-versa.
+Also this projects makes full use of the `tabIndex` key for users who want to interact with the website without notepad nor mouse.
 The card presents different icons based on which facilities can be found on each location.
 When the user clicks a card, it expands the content with more informations plus a short description.
 In the Mobile version the user interacts with the map to get all the informations.